-Welcome to Year 1!
+Welcome to Year 1 or now known as the Ladybird class!
 Thank you for visiting our class page.
 On this page you will find key information about our curriculum and our classroom.
 We will also be sharing some of our learning with you so please come back to visit to see what is new!

 Our class teacher is Mr Hinde.

-Our teaching assistants are Mrs Moir and Mrs Irwin.
+Our teaching assistants are Mrs Solly and Mrs Irwin.